Quick Exit

 Threats are often used to control the victim.
 It is common for the drug dealers to have access to several cuckooed addresses at once, and to move quickly between them to evade detection.
 The victims of cuckooing are often people who misuse substances such as drugs or alcohol, but there are cases of victims with learning difficulties, mental health issues, physical disabilities or socially isolated.

-What are the signs of Cuckooing?
+What are the signs of cuckooing?

 Signs that cuckooing may be going on at a property include but are not limited to: